This call for the 2021 Research Fund is now closed.

 - research into the circumstances in which injustice is generated and sustained in landscape contexts in relation in particular to landscape governance;

 - research into injustices that are historically-embedded in the landscape, that are emerging now or that might emerge in the future, particularly in relation to landscape governance;

 - research into the impacts of the language used in communicating ideas and issues around landscape with different audiences.
 “Language” is here understood in the broad sense to include visual/pictorial/image and tonal based forms of language, as well as verbal and written language;

 - research that addresses the interplay as revealed through language used between organisations, audiences and outcomes in developing policies and practices that address landscape injustice;

 - projects and activities that make use of research in the development and implementation of policies, practices and/or actions that address landscape injustice;

 - projects and activities that create opportunities and mechanisms for the generation, dissemination and/or use of knowledge, understanding or insight into landscape justice.

 Earliest possible project start date:

 Projects to be completed by*:

 * The project completion date refers to the main project activities.
-It is accepted that some activities, particularly relating to project outputs, may continue on after this date (e.g. where a paper has been submitted to a journal for publication but has yet to go through peer review and be published), although it is expected that continuation of activities beyond 31st December 2020 will be avoided wherever possible.
-Applicants should specify a project timetable in Section 2 of the Application Form and, where an activity is anticipated to continue beyond 31st March 2021, this should be explained and justified.
+It is accepted that some activities, particularly relating to project outputs, may continue on after this date (e.g. where a paper has been submitted to a journal for publication but has yet to go through peer review and be published).
+Applicants should specify a project timetable in Section 2 of the Application Form and, where an activity is anticipated to continue beyond 30th April 2022, this should be explained and justified.